WikipediaLibrary/twlight_vagrant/README.md

 ```
 and configure any parameters you'd like to override, such as the git repository or revision.
 See the [parameters manifest in the puppet module](https://github.com/WikipediaLibrary/twlight_puppet/blob/master/manifests/params.pp).

-If you have a tarball that you'd like to load on provision, place it
+If you have a TWLight backup tarball that you'd like to load on provision, place it

 ```
 ./backup/twlight.tar.gz